 Ofcourse, the converse applies to the upward trend with a bullish daily bar ‘signal’ (open and close prices in the top third of the daily bar) after at least three ‘seller bar’ days, but I will cover this in the Buy trade example below.

-Strictly speaking you is doesn’t necessarily have to be 3 consecutive days of buyer/seller bars.
-If other factors below check out then maybe 3 out of the last 4 days should be enough to actually place the trade.
+Strictly speaking, it’s not mandatory to have 3 consecutive days of buyer/seller bars.
+If other factors below check out then the trade can still be made on seeing the pin bar reversal.

 (4) Draw Horizontal Lines of Support and Resistance